lizardfs/documentation/source/adminguide/basic_configuration.rst

 ==========================

-The metalogger is used for disaster recovery should the master and shadowservers fail.
-The metadatabase can be rebuild from them.
+The metalogger is used for disaster recovery should the master and shadow servers fail.
+The meta database can be rebuild from them.
 The setup is straightforward.
 You basically do not need to setup anything if your /etc/hosts is setup accordingly, otherwise you need to set the following in your mfsmetalogger.cfg file::